Sixth Floor Museum

 Transport: DART light rail and the Trinity Railway Express serve Union Station and West End Station, both of which are a short walk from the musuem.

-Opening times: Tuesday to Sunday 10am to 6pm; Monday 12pm to 6pm.
+Opening times: Tuesday to Sunday 10am-6pm; Monday 12pm-6pm.
 Closed on Christmas and Thanksgiving.